paulscherrerinstitute/bsread_cpp/Readme.md

 However additional instances need to be triggered "manually" through the bsread api.

-_Note:_ The default instance should be called `default`.
-Currently the module provided default templates and asub record used to trigger the readout of channels is hardcoded to use `default` bsread instance.
+_Note:_ The default instance should be called `9999`.
+Currently the module provided default templates and asub record used to trigger the readout of channels is hardcoded to use `9999` bsread instance.

 _Note:_ The function can be used either on startup (before iocInit) or during operation.
 Note that the function will always create a new bsread instance, so invoking it multiple times with same port is illegal and will raise an exception.